microsoft/pxt-adafruit/docs/reference/input/light-level.md

 Find the light level (how bright or dark it is) where you are.
 The light level ``0`` means darkness and ``255`` means bright light.
-The BBC micro:bit measures the light around it by using some of the LEDs on the [LED screen](/device/screen).
+The @boardname@ measures the light around it by using some of the LEDs on the [LED screen](/device/screen).

 The first time you use it, this function will say ``0``.